 We believe that it’s important to invest in young people, and to begin teaching peacebuilding at a young age.
 We offer curriculum, seminars, conferences and peace camps to children, youth and young adults.

 One of the ways we promote peacebuilding with young people is through Peace Camps.
 Children, teenagers and young adults learn to recognize conflict and use nonviolent approaches in their schools.
 Through stories and role plays, they learn about respect, self-esteem, different perspectives and creative ideas for responding to conflict and injustice.
-Currently, the Peace Camps being offered in the next year are:
+Currently there are no in-person Peace Camps due to Covid-19.
+Stay tuned for more to come next year!

 MCC photo/Colin Vandenberg